 What is ETL?

 Intertek’s Electrical Testing Labs (ETL) is another Nationally Recognized Testing Laboratory by OSHA.
 With over 1000 laboratories in 100 countries, ETL is a common mark for lighting products.
-Like UL, unannounced visits to manufacturers are performed by ETL as well.
+Like UL, unannounced visits to distributors are performed by ETL as well.

 What is DLC?